MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 ### Key Issues:

 - **Poor Content Discoverability and Inconsistent Routing**: Patients struggled to find specific information due to a disorganized structure and unpredictable URLs, potentially delaying access to crucial details about their health and treatment options.
-- **Manual Workflows for Content Management**: Managing over 10,000 pages manually led to inconsistencies, errors, and a significant drain on administrative resources.
+- **Manual Workflows for Content Management**: Managing over 10,000 pages manually led to inconsistencies, errors, and a significant drain on administrative resources, with content updates taking an average of 3-5 business days.
-- **Lack of Visibility in Search Results**: Inefficient metadata and a lack of structured data prevented the site from appearing prominently in search results (e.g., rich snippets), limiting organic patient reach.
+- **Lack of Visibility in Search Results**: Inefficient metadata and a lack of structured data prevented the site from appearing prominently in search results (e.g., rich snippets), limiting organic patient reach by an estimated 30%.
-- **Suboptimal User Flow**: Cluttered navigation and an inefficient content structure resulted in high bounce rates and lower engagement, indicating that patients were not finding the information they needed quickly and easily.
+- **Suboptimal User Flow**: Cluttered navigation and an inefficient content structure resulted in high bounce rates (58%) and lower engagement, indicating that patients were not finding the information they needed quickly and easily.
+- **Healthcare Compliance Challenges**: The existing system made it difficult to maintain consistent PHI (Protected Health Information) handling and update healthcare disclaimers across thousands of pages.
 - **Scalability Limitations**: The monolithic architecture made it difficult to add new content and features efficiently, hindering the organization's ability to adapt to evolving healthcare needs.

 ---